mriekkin/pathfinder/doc/Implementation_document.md

 ![Results for the problem set DAO](img/dao_results.png)
 ![Results for the problem set DA2](img/da2_results.png)
 ![Results for the problem set BG512](img/bg512_results.png)

+Running times are in the range of 0-40 ms. The DAO problem set has the longest running times.
+In general running times increase as a function of path length.
+In other words, longer paths tend to take a longer time to compute.
+The BG512 set, however, is a peculiar exception to this rule.
+Many of the curves also have "jumps".
+These are studied more closely below.

 Explanation for the "jumps"